yousefis/cuda_pool/README.md

 ![Von-Neumann architecture](./images/Von-Neumann-architecture.jpg)

 Threads in the same block can cooprate via shared memory, atomic operations, and barrier synchronization.
+However threads in diffrerent blocks don't intract.
+The block index can be 1D, 2D, or 3D depends on the data type like sequences, images or volums.

+# Device memory allocation, and host to device data transfer

 # Resources